-- 1. for a Dietetic Internship program; - 2. to take the Registration Examination for Registered Dietitians; - 3. for Academy of Nutrition and Dietetics Active membership.
+- 1. for dietetic supervised practice programs. - 2. to take the Registration Examination for Registered Dietitian Nutritionists. - 3. for Academy of Nutrition and Dietetics Active membership.

 The Verification Statement is also required for students wishing to pursue a career as a Nutrition and Dietetics Technician, Registered (NDTR).
 Successful completion of the Registration Examination for Dietetic Technicians administered by the Commission on Dietetic Registration (CDR) is also required for the NDTR credential.

-More information about Verification Statements "Frequently Asked Questions" can be
+More information about Verification Statements "Frequently Asked Questions" can be found here.